In this post, we have highlighted the Pros & Cons of working in the hospitality industry.

 The hospitality sector has remained relatively stable despite the tough economic times.

 The hospitality industry is pretty much immune to market fluctuations.
 The Covid 19 pandemic has jolted the industry.
 However, it is set to bounce back.

-But, even more important is the essence of the feeling of working in an industry that has its traditions rooted from thousands of years.
+But, even more important is the essence of the feeling of working in an industry that has its traditions rooted for thousands of years.

 The hospitality industry has a long and interesting history that can be traced back to ancient times.

-History of the hospitality industry is a fascinating journey which has found a space on its own at this portal.
+History of the hospitality industry is a fascinating journey that has found a space on its own at this portal.